burnto/ionet/README.md

 See godoc for usage.

-ionet is released under a BSD-style license similar to Go's.
+ionet requires Go 1.1 or later, and is released under a BSD-style license similar to Go's.